laboon/ebook/text/45_test_driven_development.md

 }
 ```

 When we run this, as expected, we get one failure; since our `fizzbuzzify()` method will only ever return 1, it's never going to return 2.
-We also note that we didn't cause the initial test to fail by adding this test - the only test that fails is the new one, `test2Returns2()`.
+We also note that we didn't cause the initial test to fail by adding this test---the only test that fails is the new one, `test2Returns2()`.
 Fixing up the code should be pretty simple, right?

 ```java
 public class FizzBuzz {